 VeChain initially issued their VEN token through an Ethereum crowd-sale which were eventually replaced with their VET native token.
 This has created a need for a range of secure VET proprietary wallets and storage options.

-In this post, I will take a look at some of the most secure VET wallets on the markets.
+In this post, I will take a look at some of the best VEChain wallets on the market.
 This will include hardware, desktop and mobile.
-I will also give you some top tips in order to secure your VeChain VET from the hands of hackers.
+I will also give you some top tips in order to secure your VeChain VET from hackers.

 Top 4 VeChain Wallets

-As mentioned, until recently VeChain’s token – the VEN – was an ERC-20 token based on the Ethereum blockchain.
-With the launch of the projects mainnet came a move to the VET native token.
+As mentioned, until recently VeChain’s token was an ERC-20 token based on the Ethereum blockchain.
+With the launch of the project's mainnet came a move to the VET native token.
 VEN tokens were replaced with VET tokens at a ratio of 100:1, with holders receiving 100 VET tokens for every VEN token.

 In addition to the VET token, which will be the payment token on the platform, there is also a VTHO token that is meant to be used as gas to power smart contracts and run dApps on the platform.
 VET token holders can stake their coins to be rewarded with VTHO.